pysys-test/pysys-test/docs/pysys/UserGuide.rst

 using ``${pysysTemplatesDir}/default-test/*``, or copying from a path relative to the XML file where the template is defined containing a real (but simple) test to copy from (with suitable regex replacements to make it more generic).

-See :doc:`TestDescriptors` for more information about how to configure templates in a ``pysysdirconfig.xml`` file.
+See :ref:`pysys/TestDescriptors:Sample pysysdirconfig.xml` for more information about how to configure templates in a ``pysysdirconfig.xml`` file.

 When creating tests using ``pysys make``, by default the first template (from the most specific ``pysysdirconfig.xml``) is selected, but you can also specify any other template by name using the ``-t`` option, and get a list of available